 The City of West Allis was the first large PHA in Wisconsin that has a "homeless" preference for Housing Choice Voucher (HCV) applicants.
-This preference was introduced prior to the opening of our 2013, 2015, 2021 waitlists-and in the most recent Open Enrollment session for the city introduced the continuously open (CoC) referral waiting list.
-The City of West Allis' active utilizes a homeless preference coupled with an active use of the HMIS database better ensures that we are able to identify and house homeless families.
-Furthermore, the City of West Allis actively works with the Milwaukee County Housing Division to ensure that families are connected with the appropriate social services with housing being identified as the most pressing need.
+This preference was introduced prior to the opening of our 2013, 2015, 2021 waitlistsand in the most recent Open Enrollment session for the city introduced the continuously open (CoC) referral waiting list.
+The City of West Allis' active utilizes a homeless preference coupled with an active use of the HMIS database better ensures that we can identify and house homeless families.
+Furthermore, the City of West Allis actively works with the Milwaukee County Housing Division to ensure that families relate to the appropriate social services with housing being identified as the most pressing need.